LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 A Zip File
 ----------

 The second method is to zip the LassoApp directory.
-This produces a single .zip file that can be installed on a Lasso server.
+This produces a single zip file that can be installed on a Lasso server.
 Lasso Server will handle unzipping the file in-memory and serving its contents.
-LassoApps zipped in this manner provide easy download and distribution while still making the source-code for the application accessible.
+LassoApps zipped in this manner provide easy downloading and distribution while still making the source-code for the application accessible.
 Zipped LassoApps must have a ".zip" file extension.

 Developers should ensure that a LassoApp directory is zipped properly.
 Specifically, Lasso requires that all of the files & folders inside the LassoApp